-We are currently under audit by tax authorities and have reserved for potential adjustments to our provision for income taxes that may result from examinations by, or any negotiated settlements with, these tax authorities.
+As a multinational company operating in many states and countries, we are routinely audited by various taxing authorities and have reserved for potential adjustments to our provision for income taxes that may result from examinations by, or any negotiated settlements with, these tax authorities.
 We believe that the final outcome of these examinations or settlements will not have a material effect on our results of operations nor our cash flows.
 If events occur which indicate payment of these amounts is unnecessary, the reversal of the liabilities would result in the recognition of tax benefits in the period we determine the liabilities are no longer necessary.
 If our estimates of the federal, state and foreign income tax liabilities are less than the ultimate assessment, additional expense would result.